jschementi/iron-websites/ruby/browser/spec.v2.rst

 relative/absolute paths, you can use the zip filename in the path to get to files inside the zip file.

-Note: Today only the zip file's filename (without the .zip extension) is required to access it (example: ``open('my-archive/foo.txt')``), though that's a bug in the implementation, not the spec.

 Multiple Silverlight controls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~